goetas/twital/README.md

 Twig Users
 ----------

-Starting from version Twital 1.0.0,  both twig 1.x and 2.x versions are supported-
+Starting from version Twital 1.0.0,  both twig 1.x and 2.x versions are supported.